GateNLP/gateplugin-Python/docs/index.md

   of the package first on the PYTHONPATH).
 If this is `false` then nothing is put on the PYTHONPATH and whatever version of the `gatenlp` package is installed on the system is used.

+NOTE: The document name is passed on to the Python code via the document feature `gate.plugin.python.docName`.

+## Calculating and Returning Over-The-Corpus Results

+TBD